eth-ait/GauSTAR/README.md

 ### Output format

-The following is an example output of GauSTAR.
-Files and folders marked with * only appear when topology changes are detected and unbinding with re-meshing is performed.
+The following is an example output structure of GauSTAR.
+Files and folders marked with * only appear when topology changes are detected and the unbinding with re-meshing step is performed.

 ```
 └── gaustar_output